Jonathan-Greif/QBV/README.md

 If you use this code, please cite our paper:

 ```
- @inproceedings{qbv_greif,
+@inproceedings{Greif2024,
-  author       = {Greif, Jonathan and Schmid, Florian and Primus, Paul and Widmer, Gerhard},
+    author = "Greif, Jonathan and Schmid, Florian and Primus, Paul and Widmer, Gerhard",
-  title        = {Improving Query-by-Vocal Imitation with Contrastive Learning and Audio Pretraining},
+    title = "Improving Query-By-Vocal Imitation with Contrastive Learning and Audio Pretraining",
-  booktitle    = {Proceedings of the Workshop on Detection and Classification of
-                  Acoustic Scenes and Events, ({DCASE}), Tokyo, Japan},
+    booktitle = "Proceedings of the Detection and Classification of Acoustic Scenes and Events 2024 Workshop (DCASE2024)",
+    address = "Tokyo, Japan",
+    month = "October",
-  year         = {2024},
+    year = "2024",
+    pages = "51--55"
 }
 ```